GenomicsAotearoa/Nextflow_Workshop/docs/session_1/3_configuration.md

         nextflow run christopher-hakkaart/nf-core-demo -profile test,singularity -r main --multiqc_title kiwi -resume
         ```

-        In this example, you can check your parameter has been applied by listing the files created in the results folder (`my_results`):
+        In this example, you can check your parameter has been applied by listing the files created in the results folder (`results`):

         ```bash
-        ls my_results/multiqc/
+        ls results/multiqc/
         ```

         `--multiqc_title` is a parameter that directly impacts a result file.
 For parameters that are not as obvious, you may need to check your `log` to ensure your changes have been applied.
 You **should not** rely on the changes to parameters printed to the command line when you execute your run: